Psychological Flexibility

 Acceptance and commitment therapy (ACT) is designed to encourage clients to mindfully accept life difficulties.
 Through acceptance clients improve their feeling experience while aligning behaviors with deeper life values.
 ACT is a psychotherapy similar to cognitive-behavioral therapy, helping people focus on the present to artfully and constructively move through overwhelming and difficult emotions.

-Notably, acceptance and commitment therapy’s adoption of functional responses is a notable addition to and departure from positive psychology’s focus on “positive” emotions and experiences (Bergman & Keital, 2020).
+Notably, acceptance and commitment therapy’s adoption of functional responses is a notable addition to and departure from positive psychology’s focus on “positive” emotions and experiences (Bergman & Keitel, 2020).
 A major component or tool of ACT is psychological flexibility.
 Psychological flexibility is the necessary skill taught in ACT to achieve these emotional regulation goals.

 See Acceptance and Commitment Therapy for more on this therapy style